webgme/docker-worker-manager/README.md

 ```

 The manager launches containers from existing images.
 To build an image with the full "webgme stack" for executing plugins.
 Read through the short [Dockerfile](/Dockerfile).
-Build correctly it will include all plugins and code for the specific repo.
+Built correctly it will include all plugins and code for the specific repo.

 Move over and modify the configuration parameters illustrated in [gmeConfig](./config/config.default.js) to your configuration file.

 ### Notes on Limitations
-This implementation uses the default docker `bridge` network for connecting the containers to the webgme server.
-This should work straight out of the box after docker is installed.
-If this behavior isn't desirable - feel free to create an issue or even better a PR.

-Also note that the approach here will most likely not work if the webgme server is running in a docker container itself.
+The current approach here will most likely not work if the webgme server is running in a docker container itself.

 ### Common Issues
 If after installing docker you get the error at the server start